top of page

 If you have a deduction for savings & capital, write it down .

-You now have an amount for deduction for any other deductions.
+You now have an amount for other deductions.

 This will be deducted off your maximum Universal Credit amount.